dgmurphy/phoenix_howto/README.md

 TODO: This sentence will also code an issue for PANDEMIC.
 Modify the output to show the coded issues.

 ## Learn How to Edit the Petrarch Dictionaries

 If the Petrarch coder does not find at least two actors in a sentence then it will not generate any events.
 Many named entities that should count as actors or agents do not get coded because their names are not in the dictionary.
 To update these dictionaries we need to identify missing actors/agents and add them to the dictionary.
-The process will generally be as follows:

-* Collect 'dead' sentences from the pipeline (sentences that did not generate any events).
-* Run the dead sentences through the sentence tester in "Null Actor Mode" which will identify the labels for the named entities that are missing from the dictionary (e.g. "Dr. Fauci").
-* Add the labels and actor code for Dr. Fauci (e.g. "Anthony Fauci", "Dr. Anthony Fauci" etc.) and any other missing named entities to the Actor/Agent dictionaries using the CAMEO coding scheme.
-* Re-run the dead sentence through the tester to make sure the new Actor/Agent code is detected.

 See the documentation here for instructions on how to edit the dictionaries:

 https://petrarch.readthedocs.io/en/latest/dictionaries.html

+### Actor Dictionary Update Procedure

+1. Run scraper to get stories into MongoDB.
+1. Run stanford-pipeline to generate parse trees for the stories.
+1. Run phoenix-pipeline to generate a 'baseline' events file using the existing actor dictionary.
+1. Run actor-generator to generate an actor-label list for the stories.
+1. Review the actor-label list for uncoded actors and use the CAMEO codebook to create new actor codes.
+1. Update the actor dictionary in the sentence-tester project with the new actor codes.
+1. Update the sentence-tester input file with sentences from the actor-label list output.
+1. Run the sentence tester in standard mode to see if the updated actor dictionary succeeded.
+1. Once the sentences are generating events in standard mode, merge the dictioanry updates into the phoenix-pipeline acotr dictionary.
+1. Re-run the phoenix-pipeline and compare the output to the baseline events list.
+The new events list should included addtional events for the newly-coded actors.

+Repeat this process daily to add new actors.

+Notes:
+* Scraper: Check to makes sure you are using the desired url whitelist for the target RSS Feeds.
+* Stanford-pipeline: Make sure the processort is configured to process all stories rather than a selected day.
+* Phoenix-Pipeline: Rename or copy the events files you want to keep so they don't get overwritten.
+* Actor-generator: Make sure to use the same run_date for boht the phoenix-pipeline and the actor-generator.
+* Sentence Tester: Running the sentence tester in standard mode should generate events for each sentence of the updates to the actor dictonary were done properly.
+If no events were generated, try running the sentence-tester in null actors mode to check the actor labels and fix the dictionary.